Life Insurance for Overweight People

 Simplified Issue Life Insurance

-This is a type of policy that does not require a full medical exam but does involve a health questionnaire.
+This type of policy doesn't require a full medical exam but does involve a health questionnaire.
 The questionnaire typically includes questions about your weight, lifestyle habits and medical history.

 Annual Renewable Life Insurance

-Annual renewable life insurance is a type of term life insurance that allows you to renew your policy annually without undergoing a medical exam.
+This term policy lets you renew each year without another medical exam.
 The premium starts low and increases each year as you age.
 While overweight individuals can benefit from the no-exam feature, the increasing premiums can become costly over time.

 Group Life Insurance